erykpiast/webpack-stats-explorer/playground/babel/e/README.md

 Babel example - "a" version
 ===========================

-Making the function async produces huge amount of ES5 code and adds quite big `regenerator-runtime` module to produced bundle.
+Using `@babel/plugin-transform-runtime` adds quite big `regenerator-runtime` module to produced bundle.